 Short term planning is evidenced in a weekly planning grid.
+Our planning each week is based on our super six reading books.
 These plans show the learning opportunities that will be available over the week including differentiated adult led experiences for all curriculum areas, as well as showing how the learning environment will be enhanced in response to the previous week's or day's observations and assessment of the children.
 When activities have been influenced by children's next steps, child-initiated activities or the children's interest, the names of the children are written beside the activity.